2026 Best Practices

 How often should we update leaderboards?

 Real-time is ideal (apps do this automatically).
 If manual, update daily minimum.
 Weekly-only updates lose momentum.
 Post updates in Slack/Teams each morning to create a 'check the standings' ritual.
+Consider sending personal progress updates even more frequently—these are private and don't create comparison anxiety.

 What's the difference between gamification and competition?